BLEACH366/EvoEGF-Mol/README.md

 * `crossdocked_v1.1_rmsd1.0_pocket10_processed_kekulize.lmdb`
 * `crossdocked_pose_split_kekulize.pt`

-To evaluate the model on the test set, download and unzip the test_set.zip from [Google Drive](gdrive) into `./data` folder.
+To evaluate the model on the test set, download and unzip the test_set.zip from [Google Drive][gdrive] into `./data` folder.
 It includes the original PDB files that will be used in Vina Docking.

 ## Model weights
-Download the `weights` folder from [Google Drive](gdrive) and place it in the project root directory (`./`).
+Download the `weights` folder from [Google Drive][gdrive] and place it in the project root directory (`./`).
 You can use the pretrained weight for inference.
 - 📂 weights
     - 📂 checkpoints
         - 📄 pretrained.ckpt